TL;DR

 You do not need DD Traces to protect yourself this week.
 Three concrete things, in order.

 1. Set hard dollar caps in each provider's UI.
 Anthropic, OpenAI, Cursor, Devin, Copilot, and Replit all have usage limits under billing settings.
 Set them now, before the next overnight run.
 A cap that lives in the provider dashboard will not save you from bad code but it will save you from the worst version of "forgot to set a cap."
+Before you set the cap, run a quick estimate through our AI cost calculator so the number you pick is grounded in actual token math rather than a guess.
 Set it per-workspace, set it per-key, set it aggressive (a 2x your expected monthly spend is fine, 10x is not).

 2. Run agents with OTel tracing turned on.
 Every major agent framework now supports OTLP export: Claude Agent SDK, OpenAI Agents SDK, LangGraph, Mastra, Vercel AI SDK.
 Set OTEL_EXPORTER_OTLP_ENDPOINT=http://localhost:4318 and send spans to any collector (DD Traces, Langfuse local, a plain file sink).
 Even without cost enrichment, having the traces on disk means you can reconstruct what happened when the bill arrives.